Congratulations to our 2025 Winners!

 Who joins cnc

-Our board members are representatives of our respective neighborhoods.
-Generally, our members are experienced in working within their neighborhoods and believe a commitment to volunteerism can improve relations between neighborhoods and successfully create and carry-out projects.
+Members are representatives of our neighborhoods, and are experienced in working within their neighborhoods and believe a commitment to volunteerism improves relations between neighborhoods and successfully creates and carry-out projects.

 “Never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed, it is the only thing that ever has.”